Towns & Places:

 There were several Indian scares in Sedgwick County.
 Although no fighting occurred here, a detachment of the Fifth United States infantry, under command of Colonel Barr, was stationed on the site of Wichita in 1867.
-A number of the men, at the expiration of their term of enlistment, became settlers in the vicinity.
+At the expiration of their term of enlistment, a number of the men became settlers in the vicinity.
 During the last Indian scare, which occurred in 1874, more than 1,000 people from Sedgwick, Kingman, Sumner, and Harvey Counties came to Wichita in a single day.
 In a few days, they all returned to their homes.
 Shortly after, it was reported that the Comanche and Apache were about to raid southern Kansas.
-Governor Thomas A. Osborn ordered S. M. Tucker of Wichita to raise a company of 50 men for Indian service and sent Adjutant General Morris to that point with commissions for the officers of the company, arms, and equipment.
+Governor Thomas A. Osborn ordered S. M. Tucker of Wichita to raise a company of 50 men for Indian service and sent Adjutant General Morris to that point with commissions for the company’s officers, arms, and equipment.
 Mr. Tucker was made captain; Cash Henderson, first lieutenant; and Mike Meagher second lieutenant.
-They started on the campaign on the morning of July 11 and were gone ten days but saw no Indians.
+They started the campaign on the morning of July 11 and were gone for ten days but saw no Indians.

 The first courthouse was built in 1872 and was located at the corner of First and Main Streets.
 The city court and jail occupied the basement.
 In 1874 a county jail was erected.

 The Sedgwick County Agricultural Society was organized in 1873, and the first exhibition was held in October of that year.
-The next year on account of drought and grasshoppers, there was nothing to exhibit, and the county had to accept outside aid.
+The next year, due to drought and grasshoppers, there was nothing to exhibit, and the county had to accept outside aid.
 In 1875 the crops were bountiful, but in 1876 the grasshoppers again caused considerable damage.

 In 1880, the St. Louis and San Francisco Railroad was completed to Wichita.
-That year, the assessed valuation of property in the county was $3,117,460, which was a remarkable growth from practically nothing in 1870.
+That year, the assessed property valuation in the county was $3,117,460, a remarkable growth from practically nothing in 1870.

 In 1882 the value of garden produce and animals sold for slaughter was $610,000, and the number of bushels of grain raised was 5,332,320, of which 3,665,610 bushels were corn.
-In 1884, out of an abundant corn crop, Sedgwick County sent 33 car loads to the food sufferers in Ohio in recognition of the help it had received ten years before.
-Although, as a reaction to the boom of the 1880s, times were a little dull in the towns for the next few years, the land kept producing crops which formed the basis of general prosperity. at that time, the population of the county was 19,166
+In 1884, out of an abundant corn crop, Sedgwick County sent 33 carloads to the food sufferers in Ohio to recognize the help it had received ten years before.
+Although, as a reaction to the boom of the 1880s, times were a little dull in the towns for the next few years, the land kept producing crops that formed the basis of general prosperity. at that time, the population of the county was 19,166

 In 1885 the Missouri Pacific Railroad was built from the east, and a little later, the Wichita, Anthony & Salt Plains, and the Wichita & Colorado lines were projected by local capitalists.
 Both became a part of the Missouri Pacific system.
 About that time, the Atchison, Topeka & Santa Fe Railroad was built from Sedgwick to Wichita, then west to Kingman, the people of Wichita furnishing the right of way from that point to the west line of the county.
 In 1886 a line known as the Kansas Midland was built from Wichita to Ellsworth.
 It became a part of the St. Louis & San Francisco system.